Annapurna Circuit Trek 17 Days

 • Plug adapter (2 round pegs to 2 flat pegs)

-Visa And Entry Procedure
+Visa And Entry Procedure:

-Visitors can now apply for online visa within15 days of their arrival date in Nepal.
+Visitors can now apply for an online visa within 15 days of their arrival date in Nepal.
 For this, you will need your Nepal hotel address and a digital passport-sized photo that needs to be uploaded to the online application.
-After submitting the form online, you need to print out the confirmation page which has to be furnished at the immigration section in Kathmandu airport along with your passport and the required visa fee.
-You can apply for your online Nepal visa here.
+After submitting the form online, you need to print out the confirmation page, which has to be furnished at the immigration section in Kathmandu airport, along with your passport and the required visa fee.

-Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate located in their respective countries.
-Or, they can even mail their visa application to the visa office near their location, but well ahead of time to allow sufficient processing time.
-Nepal visa information for all categories of travelers and their correspondence cost can be very handy, so for more information and contact details of the Nepali Embassies and Consulate around the world, you may CLICK HERE.
+Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate in their respective countries.
+Or, they can even mail their visa application to the visa office near their location, but well ahead to allow sufficient processing time.
+Nepal visa information for all categories of travelers and their correspondence costs can be convenient.
+For more information and contact details of the Nepali Embassy and Consulate around the world.

-Whichever way you enter Nepal, you will be given a 15/30/90 day visa as per your requirement.
+Whichever way you enter Nepal, you will be given a 15/30/90-day visa as per your requirement.
 The general Nepal tourist visa fee on arrival for multiple entries is:

 15 days – US$30, 30 days – US$50, and 90days – US$125

-Tourist visas can be extended for a maximum of 150 days in a year and these extensions are granted only at the department of immigration offices at Pokhara and Kathmandu.
+Tourist visas can be extended for a maximum of 150 days in a year, and these extensions are granted only at the Department of Immigration offices in Pokhara and Kathmandu.
 For more information on Nepal visas, visit our visa information page.

-Our Trekking Guides/Leaders
+Our Trekking Guides/Leaders:

 Here at Adventure Club, our staff is like family.
-We only use locals to support their communities and we train our staff rigorously to be the best they can be – for you!
+We only use locals to support their communities, and we train our staff rigorously to be the best they can be – for you!

-• Full first aid training
+• Full first-aid training

 • Guide Training (trekking)